Drug Trafficking Offences Act 1986

 The Drug Trafficking Offences Act 1986 (c.
+32) is an act of the Parliament of the United Kingdom.

+Provisions

-32) was the first act of the Parliament of the United Kingdom specifically dealing with laundering the proceeds of drug trafficking.
+The act was the first act specifically dealing with laundering the proceeds of drug trafficking.
 The legislation was enacted as a direct response to the failure of the courts' power making it impossible under the law, as it stood, to confiscate some £750,000 of drug trafficking proceeds which were traced directly to the offenders convicted in consequence of Operation Julie.

+The act enables the forfeiture of unlawful proceeds.

+Further developments

-It was largely repealed and replaced by the Drug Trafficking Act 1994.
+The act was replaced the Drug Trafficking Act 1995.